autoloadnextpost/auto-load-next-post/readme.txt

 * NEW: Excluded JS files from defer for the [WP Rocket](https://wp-rocket.me) plugin.
 * Dev Feature: Reset button added to the Misc settings to allow users to remove all settings and re-initialize the plugin.
 * Fixed: Incorrect function name used when applying filter for [WP Rocket](https://wp-rocket.me) plugin.
-* Tweaked: Admin notices to only appear on the Dashboard, the Plugins page and Auto Load Next Post settings page.
+* Tweaked: Admin notices to only appear on the Dashboard, the Plugins page, the Themes page and Auto Load Next Post settings page.
 * Tweaked: Admin notices have been re-ordered to allow correct flow of display.
 * Tweaked: Improved Admin JavaScript and added a confirmation for when the reset button is pressed.
 * Tweaked: Code clean up to remove functions or inline documentation that is no longer needed or used.